mpram/vis-insp-fof-hol/README.md

   - Virtual Machine(Dev Environment)

 ## 3. Other Tools:
   - VS Code.
-Download from here in your laptop: https://code.visualstudio.com/download
+We will download it inside the Virtual Machine https://code.visualstudio.com/download
-  - Docker Desktop personal download: https://www.docker.com/products/personal/
+  - Docker Desktop personal.
+We will download it inside the Virtual Machine: https://www.docker.com/products/personal/

-To start your journey you can continue to the section **Instructions/Before HoL**section.
+To start your journey you can continue to the section **Instructions/Before HoL** section.

 **Contact info: visualinspections@microsoft.com**